microsoft/AzureTRE-Deployment/README.md

 In this project you will find:

 - Github Actions implementing AzureTRE automation, including running deployments to Azure
-- Scripts and configuration specific to deployment
+- Configuration specific to deployment
 - Workspace template definitions
 - User resource template definitions
 - Devcontainer setup